Diameter for Settling Velocity with respect to Kinematic Viscosity Solution

 Variables Used

-Kinematic Viscosity - (Measured in Square Meter per Second) - The kinematic Viscosity is an atmospheric variable defined as the ratio between the dynamic viscosity μ and the density ρ of the fluid.
+Kinematic Viscosity - (Measured in Square Meter per Second) - The Kinematic Viscosity refers to the ratio of dynamic viscosity to the density of the fluid.

-Specific Gravity of Fluid - Specific Gravity of Fluid is the ratio of the specific weight of a substance to the specific weight of a standard fluid.
+Specific Gravity of Fluid - Specific Gravity of Fluid refers to is the ratio of the fluid’s density to the density of water at a standard temperature (usually 4°C).

 STEP 1: Convert Input(s) to Base Unit